codemod-com/codemod-registry/next-i18next/copy-keys/README.md

 This codemod copies specific keys from one translation namespace to the other, for all supported languages.

+The codemod expects the following arguments:

+-   `oldNamespace` is the name of the namespace to take the keys from,
+-   `newNamespace` is the name of the namespace to copy the keys to,
+-   `keys` is a comma-separated list of keys.

+You need to pass these arguments using the Codemod Arguments' settings or using the Intuita CLI.

 ## Example:

 ### Before: